alterway/formations/cours/openstack/openstack-deploiement-prod.en.md

 -   Packaging is done in multiples distributions, RPM, DEB and others
 -   Ubuntu historically is the reference platform for OpenStack developement
 -   Packaging in Ubuntu closely follows OpenStack development, and automated tests are performed
--   Canonical provides the Ubuntu Cloud Archives, which includes the latest OpenStack version for the latest Ubuntu LTS
+-   Canonical provides the Ubuntu Cloud Archive, which includes the latest OpenStack version for the latest Ubuntu LTS

 ### Ubuntu Cloud Archive (UCA)